intelligent-machine-learning/dlrover/docs/estimator.md

 The first feature is `x` and its type is `float32`.
 The second feature is `y` and is label.
 Its type is `float32`.
-Dlrover.trainer helps build `input_fn` for train set and test set with column info.
+`dlrover.trainer` helps build `input_fn` for train set and test set with those column info.

 ### Instantiate the Estimator.
 The heart of every Estimator—whether pre-made or custom—is its model function, model_fn, which is a method that builds graphs for training, evaluation, and prediction.
-In Dlrover.trainer, we assume the Estimator is a custom estimator.
+In `dlrover.trainer`, we assume the Estimator is a custom estimator.
 And pre-made estimators should be converted to custom estimator with little overhead.
 #### Train a model from custome estimators
 When relying on a custom Estimator, you must write the model function yourself.
 Refer the [tutorial](https://www.tensorflow.org/guide/estimator).
 #### Train a model from pre-made estimators
-You can convert an existing pre-made estimators by writing an Adaptor to fit with dlrover.trainer.
+You can convert an existing pre-made estimators by writing an Adaptor to fit with `dlrover.trainer`.
 As we can see, the model_fn is the key part of estimator.
 When training and evaluating, the model_fn is called with different mode and the graph is returned.
 Thus, you can define a custom estimator in which model_fn function acts as a wrapper for pre-made estimator model_fn.
-(For example)[https://github.com/intelligent-machine-learning/dlrover/tree/master/dlrover/trainer/examples/deepfm], `DeepFMEstimator` in [`deepctr.estimator.models`](https://pypi.org/project/deepctr/) is a pre-made estimator.
+(For example)[https://github.com/intelligent-machine-learning/dlrover/tree/master/dlrover/trainer/examples/deepfm], `DeepFMEstimator` in [`deepctr.estimator.models`](https://github.com/shenweichen/DeepCTR/tree/master/deepctr/estimator/models) is a pre-made estimator.

 ```
 class DeepFMAdaptor(tf.estimator.Estimator):